MariusJorgensen/mariusjorgensen.github.io_3/_posts/2018-03-18-start-writing-api-tests-in-minutes.md

 comments: true
 ---

-Wouldn't it be great to have a framework so you can test your API in the your business's domain language?
+Wouldn't it be great to have a framework so you can test your API in your business' domain language?

-It could result in more people across your company being able to contribute getting the API better tested.
-With real life scenarios!
+It could result in more people across your company being able to contribute to testing the API – with real life scenarios!

 Or what about helping your team building the right stuff.
 No more misinterpretation of a new API feature.
-It's already been planned, and the tests already been written!
+It's already been planned, and the tests have already been written!

-Well, I can tell you now, that by the time you’ve finished this quick intro, you have the tools to do that!
+Well, I can tell you now.
+By the time you’ve finished this quick intro, you'll have all the tools to do that!
 Great, huh?

 ### The Tools